-7. Pick your own pumpkins are carve something special together
+8. Pick your own pumpkins and carve something special together

 Getting into the Halloween spirit?
 There’s nothing more wholesome than picking your own pumpkin to later carve, and thanks to Dunham Pumpkin Patch, you can feel a little grown-up while doing it.
 The farm serves its own wood-fired pizza (which is absolutely delicious) and you can also enjoy their very own cider, which is made from the apples which fall in the Orchard by their pumpkin patch.

 9. Enjoy cocktails on a cosy, heated terrace

 Fancy a cosy cocktail?
 We know just the place.
 Decked out with outdoor heaters, thick blankets and all-pink decor – Sunset by Australasia serves up Asian-inspired cocktails that are great for both dates and girl’s nights, with a lengthy menu featuring a little something for everyone.
 If you fancy a little grub, too, guests can also enjoy sushi and Asian fusion dishes.
 Sunset by Australasia, 1 The Avenue, M3 3AP.